tari-labs/tari-university/src/protocols/mimblewimble-1/MainReport.md

 ## Stopping Fraud

-Now let's say Alice tried to be sneaky and used \\( X^* \\) as her excess; the one where she gave herself 100&nbsp;µT change instead of 90&nbsp;µT.
+Now let's say Alice tried to be sneaky and used \\( X^* \\) as her excess; the one where she gave herself 100 µT change instead of 90 µT.
 Now the values won't balance.
 The sum of outputs, inputs and fees will look something like this:

 $$ 10.H + (x_s + k_b).G ​$$